mayurbhandary/Interactive-Lab-Hub/Lab 5/README.md

 #### Flow Detection:
 ![image](https://user-images.githubusercontent.com/29494260/140816734-f41c63ff-61d3-4145-a2d3-4d616877dc9a.png)
 ### The flow dection algorithm can be used to create a Red-Light Green-Light children's game.
-Red-Light Green-Light is a game where a moderator says "red light" when players are supposed to be still and green light when players are supposed to move forward.
+Red-Light Green-Light is a game where a moderator says "red light" when players are supposed to be still and "green light" when players are supposed to move forward.
 The device would sit beside the flow of the players and use flow detection to determine when a player is moving during a red light.
 The device could speak in order to indicate who was identified as "out" in the game.

 ![image](https://user-images.githubusercontent.com/29494260/140822847-fd0cea7d-d69f-4a95-9479-e353ea1cfae6.png)